Bhenry4/CaptureWord/README.md

     the game on a surface and still see the top.
 Eventually however, I gave in and just cut holes for the screws and the wiring on the bottom.</p>

-<p>The LCD screen, while it took longer, ast least got a resolution.
+<p>The LCD screen, while it took longer, at least got a resolution.
 My ellipsoid version had it mounted above a
     rectangular hole by two 3d printed supports.
 Obviously, this had to change.
 I tarried to and fro on this for a few weeks, trying to see if I could laser cut the parts and fit them into a notch, or mount it flush to the top with the screen sticking through.
 Eventually, I realized that I could use the standoffs for the arduino for the